 Subject Access Requests

-Once we have received your completed form and your fee, and are satisfied with the proof of identity you have given us, we will provide the information within 40 days.
+Once we have received your completed form, and are satisfied with the proof of identity you have given us, we will provide the information within one calendar month.

 Please note, this covers the information held by the Office of the Police and Crime Commissioner only.

 Information held by Merseyside Police should be requested from them.
 Details of how to do this, and how to access police information held nationally, can be found on the Merseyside Police website.